cloudnull/rcbops_allinone_inone/README.rst

 * Openstack Compute
 * Horizon
 * Cinder
-* Cinder is built on a loop file
 * Nova-Network
 * ubuntu 12.04 LTS Image
 * Cirros Image
 * Fedora Image
 * Ubuntu Image
-* Developer Mode is enabled
-* Quantum has not been tested.
 * Qemu is used for the Virt Driver
 * The Latest Stable Chef Server
 * Chef Client